CKDataGroup/HTML_CSS/README.md

 - Simple styling with CSS to improve the design.
 - Practice of HTML tags like headings, paragraphs, links, and images.

+## Projects
+- Space Station
+- Movie Theater Site

 ## How to View the Project
-1. Download or clone the repository - [https://github.com/CKDataGroup/HTML_CSS](https://github.com/CKDataGroup/HTML_CSS.git)
+1. Download or clone the repository - [https://github.com/CKDataGroup/HTML_CSS]

 ## Skills Practiced
 - Writing HTML structure (headings, paragraphs, links, images).